mozilla/skywriter/docs/embedding/installing.html.markdown

 * .zip
 * .tar.gz  (or .tgz)

-Bespin can directly work with the `.js` files.
+Skywriter can directly work with the `.js` files.
 The other two formats are archive formats that contain multiple files and directories.
 You will need to expand those archives into your plugin directory (see "Where To Put The Files" below).